dingusdev/dingusppc/README.md

 -fuzzer

-Processor fuzzer, very unfinished
+Processor fuzzer, very unfinished.

 -realtime

-Run the emulator in runtime
+Run the emulator in runtime.

 -loadelf

-Load an ELF file into memory
+Load an ELF file into memory.

--stepi
+-debugger

-Execute a single opcode
+Enter the interactive debugger.

 -stepp

-Execute a page of opcodes (256 instructions at a time)
+Execute a page of opcodes (256 instructions at a time).

 -playground